 If you are employed in California, there is a good chance that you are subject to employment-at-will rules.
 This means that you could be dismissed from your position for almost any reason, or no reason at all and at any time.
 If you do not have a contract and no specific agreement regarding the duration of your employment, there is a good chance that this will apply to you.

 It is a worrying thought.
 You could be working hard and giving your job your best, but suddenly you come into conflict with your employer.
 Perhaps it is because you have reported a safety violation or participated in union activity.
 Perhaps your employer asked you to do something illegal.
 Perhaps he or she simply disapproved of you reporting discrimination or unfair treatment in your workplace.

-Not only might this enable you to claim compensation and potentially lead to the reinstatement of your job, it also can increase the chances of your employer being held accountable for his or her actions.
-It may seem like a lot to take in, but fortunately you do not have to go through it alone.
-An attorney can advise you about the options available to you and may be able to support you through your claim.
+Not only might this enable you to claim compensation and potentially lead to the reinstatement of your job, but it also can increase the chances of your employer being held accountable for his or her actions.
+It may seem like a lot to take in, but fortunately, you do not have to go through it alone.
+Wrongful termination attorney Los Angeles, California can advise you about the options available to you and may be able to support you through your claim.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.

 To learn more, contact our Westlake Village or Los Angeles law office today and schedule an initial consultation to discuss your case.